jonlpersson/ed-latimore/site/_posts/2022-08-25-how-to-learn-calculus.md

 [If you don't speak math](https://edlatimore.com/how-to-get-better-at-math/#4-hot-tip-its-all-simple-when-you-can-read-it), this translated says "if a line called "f(x)" passes the function test between two points "a" and "b", then there is a deriviate that exists for every point between a and b, and that derivative has an integral.

 It's the fundamental theorem of calculus because this is ALL CALCULUS IS.
 It took me failing calculus 3 times before I understood that.
-Hopefully, now you don't have to.&nbsp;
+Hopefully, now you don't have to.

 ## Write the steps